williamkapke/ipp/README.md

 To interact with a printer, create a `Printer` object.

+> Technically speaking: a `Printer` object does not need to be an actual printer.
+According to the IPP spec, it
+> could be any endpoint that accepts IPP messages.
+For example; the IPP object __could__ be persistant media- like a
+> CD ROM, hard drive, thumb drive, ...etc.

 **options:**
 * `charset` - Specifies the value for the 'attributes-charset' attribute of requests.
 Defaults to `utf-8`.
 * `language` - Specifies the value for the 'attributes-natural-language' attribute of requests.
 Defaults to `en-us`.